PeterSmithRedmond/KeyboardForTheWorld/About_Unicode_CLDR_Keyboards.md

 2029          ; Pattern_White_Space # Zp       PARAGRAPH SEPARATOR
 ```

-So it looks like Pattern_White_Space has changed since it was first added.
+So it looks like Pattern_White_Space has not changed at all since it was first added.
 The characters that make it up are:
 1. tab, LF, vertical tab, form-feed, CR
 2. Space
 3. next-line (U+85) from the Latin-1 supplement